There are a lot of great things to see and do in Boston that won’t cost you a dime.

 - And more!

-While you can walk this trail by yourself without any type of guide, we do provide a fully guided pay-what-you-wish walking tour that covers all of the major sites in the area.
+While you can stroll down this trail by yourself without any type of guide, we do provide a fully guided pay-what-you-wish walking tour led by locals that covers all of the major sites in the area.

 Alternatively, you can also use our self-guided tour to help you find all of the landmarks on the Freedom Trail.

-If you want to do more than looking from afar, you can a tour of the ship and learn all about it from a professional guide.
+If you want to do more than look from afar, you can a tour of the ship and learn all about it from a professional guide.

 TIP: This historic site is included on our Freedom Trail Tour.